 We proceed by defining the Uncertainty Model.
-Instead of one bipartite graph with multiple preference profiles, now we assume that for each agent $u$, there are a set of possible preference lists $P_u= \{ \succ_u^1,\dots,\succ_u^{k_u}\}$.
-This can be interpreted as each agent having uncertain/unknown preferences to us, such that we know some information about them, but not everything.
-In this model, we aim to find a matching that is popular for any preference profile $L\subset \times_{u\in A\cup B}P_u$, that is for any choices $\succ_u\in P_u$ for the individual preference of each agent $u$.
+Instead of one bipartite graph with multiple preference profiles, now we assume that for each agent $u$, there is a set of possible preference lists $P_u= \{ \succ_u^1,\dots,\succ_u^{k_u}\}$.
+This can be interpreted as each agent having uncertain preferences: we know some information about them, but not everything.
+In this model, we aim to find a matching that is popular for every preference profile $L\in \prod_{u\in A\cup B}P_u$, that is, for every choice $\succ_u\in P_u$ of the individual preference of each agent $u$.
 We call such a matching a \textit{certainly popular matching}.
-This corresponds to the lottery model in Aziz et al. \cite{aziz2016stable} for stability.
+This corresponds to the lottery model in Aziz et al.~\cite{aziz2022stable} for stability.

 \begin{problem} \problemtitle{\popun} \probleminput{A number $k$ and a bipartite graph $G=(A,B;E)$, with a set of preference lists $P_u$ for each $u\in A\cup B$ with $|P_u|\le k$.} \problemquestion{Is there a matching $M$ that is certainly popular?} \end{problem}